rust-lang/rfcs/text/0000-pattern-3.md

     }
     ```

-* Add all immutable Pattern API algorithms to `OsStr`.
+* Add all immutable Needle API algorithms to `OsStr`.
 The `.replace()` and `.replacen()` methods
     should produce an `OsString`.

 ## Performance

-The benchmark of the `pattern_3` package shows that algorithms using the v3.0 API is close to or
+The benchmark of the `pattern_3` package shows that algorithms using the Needle API ("v3.0 API")
-much faster than the corresponding methods in libstd using v1.0.
+is close to or much faster than the corresponding methods in libstd using v1.0.

 The main performance improvement comes from `trim()`.
 In v1.0, `trim()` depends on
 the `Searcher::next_reject()` method, which requires initializing a searcher and compute